clayton-halim/clayton-halim.github.io/_posts/2018-03-06-my-failures.md

 ---
 layout: post
-title: My Failures
+title: My Failures and Disappointments
 date: 2018-03-06 00:01:44 -500
-excerpt: A list of some of my failures in my life
+excerpt: A list of some of my failures and Disapointments in my life
 tags: [self]
 ---

 Social media has become a medium for people to show the best parts of their life, however it's very easy to interpret this as how someone's life always is.
-I've had people tell me things like "You're a data science prodigy", "Now that you're in university, you have everything figured out", "You're so likeable, you have many friends", but really it's not like that.
+I've had people tell me things like "You're a data science prodigy", "Now that you're in university, you have everything figured out", but it's easy to make quick comments that aren't necessarily true.

-Everyone goes through failures and I want to share mine to show a different prespective.
+Everyone fails to meet their own expectations at times and I want to share mine to show a different prespective.
 Note these are _based on memory_ and some **details are vague** for privacy reasons.
-Some failures could be elaborated a lot more, but then don't really follow the list format.
+Some could be elaborated a lot more, but then don't really follow the list format.

 Inspired by [*cv of failures*](https://www.princeton.edu/~joha/Johannes_Haushofer_CV_of_Failures.pdf).

 ### 2018
-- Didn't win any of the prizes we applied for in StarterHacks
+- Didn't win any of the prizes we applied for in StarterHacks that we thought we had a really good shot at
 - Got rejected from the Hack the North logistics position after a 2nd interview
-- Personally rejected from companies I networked with due to lack of experience
+- Personally rejected and told I wasn't good enough from companies I tried to network with
 - Got a 48 on my CS 240 midterm

 ### 2017